adobe/reactor-developer-docs/extensions/submissions/develop-extension.md

 - [Launch Extension Scaffold Tool](https://www.npmjs.com/package/@adobe/reactor-scaffold) helps you easily create a starter project on your local machine
 - [Launch Extension Sandbox](https://www.npmjs.com/package/@adobe/reactor-sandbox) helps you validate your extension views and modules on your local machine
 - [Launch Extension Packager](https://www.npmjs.com/package/@adobe/reactor-packager) is a command-line utility for packaging a Launch extension into a zip file
-- [Reactor Uploader](https://www.npmjs.com/package/@adobe/reactor-uploader) - interactive command line tool to help you input your technical account credentials and upload your extension package to Launch
+- [Launch Extension Uploader](https://www.npmjs.com/package/@adobe/reactor-uploader) is an interactive command line tool to help you input your technical account credentials and upload your extension package to Launch
+- [Launch Extension Releaser](https://www.npmjs.com/package/@adobe/reactor-releaser) is an interactive command line tool to help you release your extension to private availability

 ## Example Extensions